panoptic-labs/docs/docs/panoptic-protocol/premium.md

 where the last expression matches Eqn 2 exactly.

-Therefore, the `s_accountPremium` accumulators allow smart contracts that need to handle long+short liquidity to guarantee that liquidity deposited always receives the correct premia, whether that liquidity has been removed from the AMM or not.
+Therefore, the `s_accountPremiumOwed` and `s_accountPremiumGross` accumulators allow smart contracts that need to handle long+short liquidity to guarantee that liquidity deposited always receives the correct premia, whether that liquidity has been removed from the AMM or not.

-Not that the expression for the spread is extremely opinionated, and may not fit the specific risk management profile of every smart contract.
+Note that the expression for the spread is extremely opinionated, and may not fit the specific risk management profile of every smart contract.